deepin-community/python-flake8/docs/source/internal/option_handling.rst

 The last two are not specifically for configuration file handling, but they do improve that dramatically.
-We found that there were options that, when specified in a configuration file, often necessitated being spit multiple lines and those options were almost always comma-separated.
+We found that there were options that, when specified in a configuration file, often necessitated being split across multiple lines and those options were almost always comma-separated.
 For example, let's consider a user's list of ignored error codes for a project: